rickbliss/alop-adapter-api/README.md

 The infrastructure architecture was build to run on AWS Elastic Container Service (ECS) as the container orchestrator, Amazon Elastic Container Registry (ECR) as the Docker Container Repository and Amazon Application Load Balancer to manage the various container instances.

 The delivery pipepline uses AWS CodePipeline and AWS Code Build.
+The pipeline is trigger as the developer pushes to the master branch.

 The application can be run locally with PM2 process manager or locally on Docker container or on the AWS cloud.